User37som/libbitcoin/bx-watch-address.md

 ```
 This command reflects transactions created after the subscription is established.

-> Currently the `ctrl-c` is not handled and the process must be terminated to stop monitoring.
+> Currently the `ctrl-c` is not handled and the process must be terminated to stop the watcher.

 ### Example 1
 monitor donations to Satoshi